Skip to Main Content

 Listed below are scholarly sources where you can obtain cultural, socioeconomic, political, administrative, and historical information about Ukraine and Russia as well as links to Ukrainian government agencies.
 Use these sources to compare and contrast the profiles of each country and the fundamental internal dynamics of each leading up to and including Russia's invasion of Ukraine.

-Directories and Scholarly Web Sites
+Directories and Reliable Web Sites

 • BBC News Country Profiles [scroll down page] -- provides information on the history, economy, and politics of countries and territories as well as maps, facts, and current leaders.
 Each profile includes links to news items on that country that have appeared on the BBC network.